 We are aware that your course schedule is of the utmost importance to you.
-Therefore, as soon as your placement tests, we will initiate the course registration process.
-Please be advised placement exams take 24 hours to be reviewed so be sure to complete these assessments in a timely manner.
+New students will be contacted by a Peer Advisor who will complete an advising and registration survey.
+Once that survey is completed, you will be able to schedule an appointment with a University Advisor to build a spring course schedule.
 During this process, you will have an opportunity to have a discussion about transfer credits, graduation requirements, scheduling concerns, and more.

 We make every effort to ensure the best combination of courses for each individual, paying particular attention to your personal interests.

-Please Note: Course registration will be confirmed at New Student Orientation on Friday, January 11th.
-Every student will have a registration and advising appointment at Orientation to confirm their courses before the first day of classes.
+Please Note: Course registration will be confirmed at Part 2 of New Student Orientation on Friday, January 22 with a University Advisor.

-New resident students must Complete the Spring 2019 Housing Application through The Housing Director (THD), our online housing system.
+New resident students must complete the Spring 2021 Housing Application through The Housing Director (THD), our online housing system.
 Once you complete the online application, you will receive an email from THD confirming that your application is complete.
-Students who complete Spring Housing applications will receive an email from the Office of Residence Life between January 3rd and January 7th with specific information about their housing assignment and roommate information.
+Students who complete Spring Housing applications will receive an email from the Office of Residence Life between January 4 and January 8 with specific information about their housing assignment and roommate information.
 This is the URL for THD self-service - https://wne.datacenter.adirondacksolutions.com/wne_thdss_prod - and you can login using the same username and password that you use for your WNE email.
-If you have any trouble accessing THD, you can contact Residence Life at Sean.Burke@wne.edu
+If you have any trouble accessing THD, you can contact Residence Life at Caitlin.Daley@wne.edu

-The parking fee is $30 for commuting students and $60 for resident students per semester.
+The parking fee is $110 for commuting students and $200 for resident students per year.
 Student Parking Permit Applications are available online through the student’s Connect2U page.
 Log in to your Connect2U account click Campus Services, then Public Safety then, Parking Permit Fill out the secure online parking permit application and submit the form.
 Your permit will be available to pick up immediately at the Department of Public Safety.
 Please bring your Student Identification Card and Driver’s License to obtain your permit.
 Please note: If your car has license plates from outside of Massachusetts, you must also file four copies of the State Non-Resident Student Information Form.
-(Fill out this form in addition to the Student Parking Application above.
+Fill out this form in addition to the Student Parking Application above.

 Print four copies and bring them to the Department of Public Safety to obtain your parking permit.